cilium/cilium/Documentation/gettingstarted/k8s-install-default.rst

 Install Cilium
 ==============

 You can install Cilium on any Kubernetes cluster.
-If you already have a Kubernetes cluster, skip this step.
-If you want to create a cluster, pick one of the options below:
+Pick one of the options below:

 .. tabs::